June 18, 2021

 CM Content Team

 As one of India’s leading travel brands, Club Mahindra recognises the importance of sustainability and is committed to conserving the ecological integrity of all our locations.
 Achieving food sustainability is, therefore, an important part of our resort operations.

-On this Sustainable Gastronomy Day 2021, Club Mahindra shares with you some of the food sustainability measures we have adopted across our resorts.
+On this World Tourism Day 2023, Club Mahindra shares with you some of the food sustainability measures we have adopted across our resorts.

 Organic Farming has been one of our prime focus areas, and has become a routine across numerous Club Mahindra Resorts.
 Seasonal fruits, vegetables, edible flowers, and herbs are grown in small gardens within many of our resorts.

 Apart from this, we also use microgreens (young vegetables picked just after they have developed cotyledon leaves) for garnishing and adding visual appeal to vegetarian meals in our buffets.
 This sustainable food practice is being followed across Club Mahindra's resorts in Uttarakhand, Himachal Pradesh, and Karnataka.
 In Himachal Pradesh, home-grown vegetables are delivered to Club Mahindra Naldehra and Club Mahindra Mashobra from Club Mahindra Kandaghat during the harvest season.

 Club Mahindra Kanha, Madhya Pradesh, has gone the extra mile by using around 1.45-acres of land within the resort for organic farming.
 A large quantity of farm produce makes its way to the organic section of the buffet for members to relish.
 Our Organic Farming initiative has also benefitted the local population by generating a good amount of employment.

 Water is one of the most significant natural resources and thus we make sure we do not waste or overuse it.
 And to achieve this goal, we are working towards making our resorts self-reliant through rainwater harvesting.